-I remember the pushback I received when I introduced the Shaken, not Stirred method of making starter on the American Homebrewers Association forum.
+I remember the pushback I received when I introduced the Shaken, not Stirred method for making and pitching a starter on the American Homebrewers Association forum.
 The response I received made me feel like I had slapped someone’s puppy.
 People could not believe that something so simple could perform as well, if not better than a stirred culture.
 However, one by one, forum members started to give my starter method a shot.
-It was like the floodgates of acceptance opened after Denny Conn gave it as shot and wrote about his experience.
+It was like the floodgates of acceptance opened after Denny Conn gave it a shot and wrote about his experience.
 Let’s discuss how SNS came about and why it works so well while being simple and low cost.

 The Shaken, not Stirred (SNS) method of making a starter is something that I stumbled upon in the early nineties.
 It was the result of being much stronger than I am today due to being a gym rat in my twenties and early thirties.
 SNS started out as just a way to disperse yeast cells after inoculating a starter.
-I was using a half-gallon glass container to make quart-size starters.
+I was using a repurposed forty-eight fluid ounce Ocean Spray glass container to make quart-size starters.
 That container broke one day, so I used the only other glass container I had on hand with a screw on cap, which was a one-gallon glass jug.

 Specific Surface Area